Why Oak Flooring

 As can be seen at 6kN’s, Oak has half the dent resistancy of Compressed or Strandwoven Bamboo, yet it is twice as dent resistant as any of our NZ Native Timbers – making it a good wearing, timeless, stylish flooring choice that offers medium dent resistancy.

 An Ecodure Engineered Oak board provides all the benefits of being structurally robust.
 All our Engineered Oak boards have a superior 4mm thick solid European Oak layer applied on an 11mm solid plantation grade, cross-engineered timber plank, with no reconstituted or synthetic materials used, giving an impressive 15mm plank depth.
-As the multidirectional, cross-engineered construction of the Engineered board counteracts the effects of humidity and fluctuating temperature, allowing each board to expand and contract without warping or cupping, it is perfect for both business or residential use; in both small and large continuous floor areas.
-Not only is Ecodure Engineered Oak Flooring beautiful and value adding, but also provides for superior performance and stability.
+As the multi-directional, cross-engineered construction of the engineered Oak is superior in durability and stability to solid Oak, the engineered board counteracts the effects of humidity and temperature fluctuation on natural wood (it is still vital that due care is exercised to NOT expose any natural wooded product to high levels of moisture) by allowing each board to expand and contract within reason without warping or cupping.
+Solid boards are far more susceptible to warping along the natural grain lines of the plank.

-All Ecodure Oak is finished with top quality German Treffert solvent free coatings.
+Ecodure Oak flooring selections are either oiled (may require ongoing maintenance) or in some ranges with top quality German Treffert solvent free coatings.
 These are VOC (volatile organic compound) emission-free, and contain no formaldehyde, pesticides, herbicides, heavy metals or phthalate plasticisers.
 All adhesives and coatings used in the product manufacture meet the European E0 environmental standards for off-gassing of formaldehyde, as well as the German Eco Institute Certification.

-All Ecodure Oak Floors have the UNICLIC join system for tightness and ease of installation.
+All Ecodure Oak Floors have either a UNICLIC joint system for tightness and ease of installation or T&G.

-Ecodure Oak Flooring comes with a no fuss, no worry structural and wear layer coating warranty.
+Ecodure Oak Flooring come with a no fuss, no worry structural warranty.

 Please contact us for a copy of our Warranty & Terms & Conditions.